-Add an elegant yet easy dessert to your traditional Thanksgiving table with this creamy Purple Sweet Potato Pudding.
+Add an elegant yet easy dessert to your traditional Thanksgiving table or any special occasion with this creamy Purple Sweet Potato Pudding.
 Sponsored by Davidson’s Safest Choice Eggs™.

 Did the title get your attention?
 Did it make you want to read this post or did you think there was a typo?!!
 I always like to mix things up and throw in something wild out there for my friends and family to try.
 My daughter was watching me make this pudding and commented, “Mommy, you always make the most interesting things.”